ModellingWebLab/fcweb/INSTALL.md

 Then, context files are stored in `/var/lib/tomcat7/context` and your apps are expected to be in `/var/lib/tomcat7/webapps`.

 Copy `resources/FunctionalCuration.xml` to `/var/lib/tomcat7/context` and configure the file properly, including database credentials and link to the backend.
+You may also wish to change the `bivesWebService` parameter if you are running this model comparison service locally;
+by default it uses the author's endpoint at `http://bives.sems.uni-rostock.de/`.

-Add jdbc mysql driver to /var/lib/tomcat7/lib. (http://dev.mysql.com/downloads/connector/j/)
+Add jdbc mysql driver to `/var/lib/tomcat7/lib`. (http://dev.mysql.com/downloads/connector/j/)

 ### Build project